strategineer/personal-website/content/blog/2025-08-23/index.md

 Perhaps, the "fire" that Brau1589 took was the human capacity to kill, taken from the humans who created him and given to the rest of the robots of the world.

-In being recognized as being the first robot to have killed a human, Brau1589 may be acting as a harginger of this change rather than being the cause of it.
+In being recognized as being the first robot to have killed a human, Brau1589 may be acting as a harbinger of this change rather than being the cause of it.

 Either way, he is being punished just like Prometheus all the same.